 After you have finished the above installations you are ready to check the system for operation.
-Turn the ignition key to the "ON" position, but do not start the engine.
+Turn the ignition key to the "ON" position, but do not start the vehicle.
 The fuel pump should turn on for about 2 seconds and then turn off.
 If this does not happen see #7 below in troubleshooting.
-If your installation includes using the original mechanical fuel pump it will be necessary to crank the engine before fuel is available to the electric fuel pump.
-Disconnect the connector from the injector and crank the engine for about 5 seconds; reinstall the injector connector after this operation Leave the ignition in the "ON" position until the fuel pump has turned off.
+Leave the ignition in the "ON" position until the fuel pump has turned off.
 Turn the ignition off for at least 10 seconds and repeat the ignition cycle.
 Perform this operation 2 or 3 times to allow fuel to fill the system preparing to start.
 Inspect all fuel lines and connections to ensure there are no fuel leaks.
-It would also be appropriate at this time to install a fuel pressure gauge to insure that the proper fuel pressure of 10 - 15 psi is being delivered.

 Assuming no fuel leaks, you are ready to start the engine.
 Do not press on the accelerator pedal to start the engine.
 The IAC valve will provide the proper amount of air for the vehicle to start and run.
 Start the engine and let it idle; it may take a bit to run smoothly.
-At this point the control system has not "learned" the engine and the IAC valve has not learned it proper position.
+At this point your timing has not been set, the control system has not "learned" the engine and the IAC valve has not learned it proper position.
 These are all functions of the fuel injection system that happen after the engine has been running.

 If you have access to a scan tool use a hook up for a 1990 350 cu. in.
-4.3L Chevrolet truck.
-For some scan tools enter VIN $10^{th}$ "L" $3^{rd}$ "C" $8^{th}$ "Z".
+5.7L Chevrolet truck.
+For some scan tools enter VIN 10^{th} "L" 3^{rd} "C" 8^{th} "K"